National and international Nystagmus Awareness Day – 20 JUNE

 How amazing are you?

-In the run up to Nystagmus Awareness Day 2019, we’re once again sharing your amazing nystagmus success stories.
+In the run up to Nystagmus Awareness Day 2019, we once again shared your amazing nystagmus success stories.
 You can read all our amazing stories on our blog, here, on our Facebook Page or on Twitter.
-If you’d like us to share your amazing story of success or achievement despite, or maybe even because of, having nystagmus, please send a few words and a photo to firstname.lastname@example.org
+Thank you to everyone who shared their amazing story of success or achievement despite, or maybe even because of, having nystagmus.

 Our wobbly week competition

-We want to raise as much awareness of nystagmus as possible and make sure that everyone has a chance to take part, so today we’re running our wobbly week competition:
+We wanted to raise as much awareness of nystagmus as possible and make sure that everyone had a chance to take part, so we ran our wobbly week competition:

 Nystagmus is …

-All you have to do is tell us what it’s like to have nystagmus to earn the chance to win some fabulous prizes.
-Enter the competition here.
+All you had to do was tell us what it’s like to have nystagmus to earn the chance to win some fabulous prizes.
+Over 100 people entered the competition.
+We’ve now announced the winner, here.

 parkrun for Nystagmus Awareness Day 2019

-This year we’re encouraging everyone to take part in a parkrun, to get out into your local park and walk or run for nystagmus awareness.
+This year we encouraged everyone to take part in a parkrun, to get out into your local park and walk or run for nystagmus awareness.
+Loads of adults and children took part and raised lots of lovely sponsorship.
+Thank you, everyone.

 Why do we need Nystagmus Awareness Day?